matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Cron**

-- cron - A time based job scheduling service.
+- `cron` : A time based job scheduling service.
-- crontab - A program to create, read, update and delete your job schedules.
+- `crontab` : A program to create, read, update and delete your job schedules.
 - Use cron to schedule and automate tasks.

 **Crontab Format**